StevenIsaacs/3dpmodding/README.md

 # cammodding
-A framework for modding CAM software and hardware.
+A framework for modding computer aided manufacturing (CAM) software and hardware.